dancorreia-swe/dancorreia-swe/README.md

 - 🔭 I’m currently studying in CESMAC

-- 👨‍💻 All of my projects are here! (for now)
+- 👨‍💻 All of my projects are here

 - 💬 Ask me about **JavaScript, Typescript, NextJS, React, NodeJS, PHP, Laravel**